ziyaadparker/wordpress-installer/README.md

 # Licensing

 This is a personal project, which is licensed under the [GNU v2] license.
 Feel free to use it however you like, and you don't need to credit me if you don't want to!
-But you can say thanks, buy me [Nespresso Capsules] :)
+But you can say thanks by buying me [Nespresso Capsules] :)

 [GNU v2]:http://www.gnu.org/licenses/gpl-2.0.html
 [Nespresso Capsules]:http://yusrimathews.co.za/donate/?project=wordpress-installer